arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

     select value2;
 ```

-The following, instead, performs the same calculations, but each function might not return any result at all:
+In the following, instead, each function might not return any result at all:

 ```csharp
 Option<int> Computation1() => ...